hannibal002/SkyHanni/docs/tutorials/graph_network.md

 Additionally, while saving, these three things happen as well:

 - The **Error Finder** gets activated.
 - The current graph is applied as the island’s active graph network (optional, toggleable).
+This serves as the primary way to test changes locally right away.
 - It shows stats in chat.

 ### Named Nodes and Tags